v1shal-yadav/Learn-JS/README.md

 Each variable holds the value undefined till the program reaches the line where we have assigned that variable.
 After that line, the variable’s undefined value gets replaced by the original value.

 ## Note:
-* Using alert/prompt(etc.) will temporarily pause the execution until the alert/prompt window being closed.
+* Using alert/prompt(etc.) will temporarily pause the execution until alert/prompt window being closed.
 * Writing a javascript(not in body) in different file benefits: readibility, modular, browser caching.

 ## window object